PrusaMK2Users/3030_Haribo_Edition/README.md

 The name is from the candy that we get when we buy the MK2 kits.
 Somebody jokingly said that's a good name and it sort of stuck.

-Please join our [Slack chat](http://codehemi.com) if you want to reach us.
+Please join our [Slack](http://codehemi.com) if you want to reach us.